Lab Members

 Ph.D.
 Candidate in Genetics and Epigenetics

-I am currently pursuing a Ph.D. in the Genetic and Epigenetics program at the MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences.
+I am currently pursuing a Ph.D. in the Genetic and Epigenetics program at the UT MD Anderson UTHealth Houston Graduate School of Biomedical Sciences.
 My research focuses on two primary areas of interest: (1) The targeted modulation of histone remodelers to elucidate epigenomic alterations, particularly aiming to overcome resistance to immune checkpoint therapy in melanoma; and (2) The exploration of epigenomic interplay between tumor cells and their neighboring microenvironment, with a specific focus on establishing an anti-tumorigenic milieu.

 Zhao Zheng